 Price cuts, red tags and capital ‘SALE’ letters are what OnTheList are reimagining in Hong Kong.
 Parisian duo Diego Lacoste and Delphine Lefay are determinedly redefining Hong Kong’s discount shopping culture.

 Born and raised in France, Diego and Delphine share a background in retail.
 The duo moved to Hong Kong during the end of 2014 and founded OnTheList at the start of 2016.
 Diego tells us how establishing the brand was easy, but finding business partners proved to be rather more problematic.
-“The hardest part was convincing brands to trust in our business model”, the French entrepreneur explains.
+“The hardest part was convincing brands to trust in our business model,” the French entrepreneur explains.
 On top of that, the couple were initially afraid that OnTheList would only be appealing to expats.
-Luckily, their new permanent location in Central has abated this early concern, as the move resulted in locals quickly signing up to their members list and popping down to the store either before or after work – early opening hours of 8am and quick checkouts have both made their destination an easy one to visit either before or during a break in work hours.
+Luckily, their new permanent location in Central – just a couple blocks away from the Hive Central – has abated this early concern, as the move resulted in locals quickly signing up to their members list and popping down to the store either before or after work – early opening hours of 8am and quick checkouts have both made their destination an easy one to visit either before or during a break in work hours.

 With regards to how the entrepreneurs measure success, Diego laughs, “when Delphine is happy.”
 But on a more serious note, he places a heavy emphasis on teamwork and customer satisfaction.
 “When we see members come in with smiles on their faces, and then buy a few things in-store, this can also be seen as a mark of success.”
 The couple are always looking for new ways to run their business better by paying attention to the little things, such as the presentation of their store and how happy the team is working together.
 In the future, they have ambitions to move their store online as a means of improving efficiency and increasing the amount of stock available.
 Stay tuned for more exclusive releases.